akhiljariwala/saving-face/README.md

+**To run this project, you must have links to several directories in your Google Drive.
+Please reach out if you need them.**

 This project takes photos, attempts to detect children (ages 15 an younger) in the images, and then swaps each child face with a donor face of the same general age and gender.

 This process can be broken down into three main sections: